Sweta002/Titanic_Final_solution/README.md

 ## Pre Processing

+For preprocessing ,
-For preprocessing we deal with the missing values by dropping the unwanted fields and changing the categorical data of sex as male 0 or 1(Hot encoding technique), embarked with the most common value and using the mean for NAN values in age, to reduce the anamolies.
+we deal with the missing values by dropping the unwanted fields changing the categorical data of sex as male 0 or 1(Hot encoding technique), Changing embarked with the most common value and using the mean for NAN values in age inorder to reduce the anamolies.

 ## We apply 5 different algorithms namely: